 Providers have the capability to deliberately slow down internet access, either for all communications or specific types of traffic.
 There are various terms for this, including throttling and traffic shaping, but all essentially fall under the umbrella of ‘traffic management’ to describe how and why an ISP controls the enormous amount of data passing through their network

-As data is transferred they can slow it down or prioritise certain types of traffic.
-The connection still works but end users will experience throttling as a reduction in performance when tasks like video buffering take longer, web pages have a more apparent loading time and downloads and uploads work at a reduced rate.
+As data is transferred ISPs can slow it down or prioritise certain types of traffic.
+The connection still works but end users will experience throttling as a reduction in performance when tasks like video buffering take longer, web pages have a more apparent loading time, and downloads and uploads work at a reduced rate.

 Why do broadband providers use traffic shaping?

 It all comes down to congestion.
-Although ‘broadband’ implies a very wide road the virtual highways only have so much room to carry information and an overloaded network can slow things down for everyone.
+Although ‘broadband’ implies a very wide road, the virtual highways only have so much room to carry information.
+An overloaded network can slow things down for everyone.

 As more people have come online and internet habits changed from relatively lightweight activities like email and web browsing to the widespread use of much more demanding behaviour such as streaming video, internet telephone calls and large file downloads, networks have had to deal with a lot more data.

 How much more?
 In 2002 fixed line internet traffic was about 356 petabytes per month.
 By 2012 this had increased to an incredible 31,338 petabytes.
 Or, to put it another way, the content of 31,338,000 1TB computer hard drives full of selfies, Tweets and cat videos being sent over the internet every month.

 In order to handle this without everything grinding to a halt management may be implemented to restrict or prioritise certain types of traffic, sometimes even limiting the speed of all connections.